TwistedDigits/booklet/docs/features/remoteconfig.md

 ## Configuration file
 The configuration can be sent to the device as a file that can by imported into the apps.
-This can be used to initially configure the device or chane detailed settings later.
+This can be used to initially configure the device or change detailed settings later.

 * Create a configuration file in JSON with an `.otrc` suffix (for OwnTracks Configuration)
 * Ensure the JSON is valid with [online JSON validator](http://jsonlint.com), [jq](http://stedolan.github.io/jq/) or simply by running `python -mjson.tool < your.otrc`